-Carbonated drink, which you may call soda or pop can cause serious oral health issues.
-The best dentist in Beverly Hills, Dr. Rodney Raanan said he has seen many patients with erosive of the tooth protective layers called enamel.
-This drink also contains acid which erodes enamel and when enamel is eroded, it does not grow back, leaving the teeth exposed — this is the major source of tooth decay.
-In population sampling, teenagers drink as much as 13 soft drinks, a typical American consumes up to 45 gallons per year
+Carbonated drinks, which you may call soda or pop can cause serious oral health issues.
+The best cosmetic dentist in Beverly Hills, Dr. Rodney Raanan said he has seen many patients with erosion of the tooth's protective layer called enamel.
+These drinks also contain acid which erodes enamel and when it is eroded, it does not grow back.
+This leaves teeth exposed and is a major source of tooth decay.
+In population sampling, teenagers drink as much as 30 gallons of soft drinks per year and a typical American consumes up to 45 gallons per year

-There are more than 11 teaspoons of sugar in a 12 Oz can.
-This quantity of sugar makes your teeth vulnerable to dental decay and erosion if consumed on a daily basis.
-Dr. Rodney Raanan advised students who drink soda while studying are more prone to tooth decay.
-Since soda contains acid, drinking it over a long period of time is like bathing the teeth in acid
+There are more than 11 teaspoons of sugar in a 12 oz can of soda.
+This amount of sugar makes your teeth vulnerable to dental decay and erosion if consumed on a daily basis.
+Dr. Rodney Raanan advises people who drink soda, that it contains acid, and drinking it over a long period of time is like bathing your teeth in acid.

-Prevention is better than cure.
-To cure tooth sensitivity may result in a mouth full of crowns.
-Dr. Raanan said “Tooth sensitivity can become a lifetime problem, solution can be a mouth full of crowns.
-And that is harsh to the pockets, especially if there’s a solution to this and that’s limiting and possibly not drinking soda at all.
+Prevention is better than the cure.
+To cure tooth sensitivity caused by soda eroded enamel you could end up with a mouth full of crowns.
+That is harsh on the pockets, especially when there is an inexpensive alternative.
+That is limiting or potentially not drinking soda at all.
 By practicing good oral hygiene and with our help, you can counteract their effect and enjoy better oral health.